smellybeagle/DevOps-Course-Starter/README.md

 The application is tested in GitHub by GitHub Action workflows whenever the application is commited.
 To view the tests, go to https:\\github.com\<accountname>\<repository>\actions

+### Security Considerations
+OAUTH has been enabled to GitHub for both Localhost and the Production site.
+HTTPS is enforced from the deployed Application in Azure, MongoDB is configured to accept SSL connections.
+The MONGODB collection is encrypted at rest by default.
+Ensure the security keys are not exposed to the wider public.